thephpleague/flysystem/recipes.md

 # Recipes

 Flysystem Recipes describe common tasks and/or describe prefered ways to deal with a problem.
-Please consider contributing a recipie.
+Please consider contributing a recipe.
 Contributions are very welcome!

-## Handling uploads.
+## Handling uploads

 ### Plain PHP Upload